 Fuel and supplies are available in both towns at each end of the route, and in Wanaaring, which is about half-way between.

-Recently work is been in progress to seal the Bourke to Wanaaring part of the road, about 80 of 195 kilometres are now completed (2019).
+Recently work has been in progress to seal the Bourke to Wanaaring part of the road, about 80 of 195 kilometres are now completed (2019).

 Discover the history of the old river ports on a tour from Bourke to Wentworth, where the Darling river joins the mighty Murray.

 The route along the Darling River is a dry weather gravel road, actually, there is a road north and south of the Darling.
 You can cross the river in Louth, Tilpa, Wilcannia and Menindee.

 Check at either end (Bourke or Menindee) which road is in better condition.
 From Menindee there is only one road to Pooncarie, but then you have the choice of two roads again.
 The eastern route from Pooncarie to Wentworth is even fully sealed.

 Roadhouses and towns offer basic supplies and fuel along the roads.
 There is usually no need to carry extra fuel.
 However, remote places might be in short supply of fuel after a rainy period.
 That is to say when the fuel truck doesn't get through on wet roads.